kvcallfield/ssh_credlogger/README.md

 **Things to improve:**

 - passcode1 is echoed after passcode2 entered
-    - passcode2 does not steam out to tty, we only see passcode1 come out after a delay in one fell swoop
+    - passcode2 does not stream out to tty, we only see passcode1 come out after a delay in one fell swoop
     - when entering passcode2 the user may notice the "key" cursor instead of the normal cursor

 - if user gives options for ssh like ssh -v, we go right to running the real ssh and do not record creds